 Something actually flows.
 Water flows, electricity flows, money flows, news flows… Usually physical, and it could be broken like a pipe.

-Connection is an event, with a specific time.
+The connection is an event, at a specific time.
 I email you, I buy something, we do an exhibition together… Something passed during a contact.
 Explicit.

 3. Compiling data & making the map

 Start gathering data after you listed the actor and relation types.
 The best way to organize your data is to put it into a spreadsheet.
 Use the Graph Commons “Data Table” feature, which turns your data into a self-organizing diagram as you edit.
 In fact, you can visually add nodes and relations by just clicking on the map canvas.

 Alternatively, you can use the Graph Commons spreadsheet template to organize your edges and nodes for import.
 If you prefer the external spreadsheet option, you will find two separate sheets in the template, one sheet for nodes, the second sheet for relationships, which will have a column structure like below.

 Simply a list of nodes at each row and their properties at each column.

 |1||Person||Sarah Wilson||Artist||sarah.com||New York||27|

 A list of relations.
 At each row, on the left, “from” node types and names, on the right “to” node type and names, at the center a single column Edge Type to represent the relationship in between.
 Also, add weight if you need to.